nopnop2002/wiringpi-tft-tool/README.md

 # How to build your own font file
 You can change these fonts to display the characters of your country.
 - Default
+From 0x00 to 0x7f, the characters image of Alphanumeric are stored.
+From 0x80 to 0xff, the characters image of Japanese are stored.
 ```
 fontx/ILGH16XB.FNT // 8x16Dot Alphanumeric & Japanese Hankaku KATAKANA
 fontx/ILGH24XB.FNT // 12x24Dot Alphanumeric & Japanese Hankaku KATAKANA